furarox/gtree/README.md

-# gtree : a crate for game tree
+# libtree : a crate for game tree

 gtree is a crate that implements trees in Rust, taking huge inspirations from [Rust with too many linked lists](https://rust-unofficial.github.io/too-many-lists/) (so it is as useless and